1inch/ERADICATE3/README.md

 # ERADICATE3

 ERADICATE3 is a GPU-accelerated (OpenCL) vanity address generator for **CREATE3** deployments.
 It brute-forces salts until the resulting CREATE3 address matches the pattern you want.

 It is a fork of [ERADICATE2](https://github.com/johguse/ERADICATE2).
-Where ERADICATE2 searched CREATE2 addresses, ERADICATE3 mines the salt used by a CREATE3 deployer, so the generated address depends on the **deployer address**, the deployer's **proxy bytecode hash**, and the **caller address** — not on the init code of the contract you eventually deploy.
+Where ERADICATE2 searched CREATE2 addresses, ERADICATE3 mines the salt used by a CREATE3 factory, so the generated address depends only on the **factory (deployer) address**, the factory's **proxy bytecode hash**, and the **salt** — not on the init code of the contract you eventually deploy.

+Two deployment schemes are supported:

+- **Pure CREATE3 (default)** — for factories that use your 32-byte salt verbatim, e.g. a [`Create3Deployer`](https://etherscan.io/address/0xaa710bd40c633Ab46d30Fc6baF6885143f3a6Dd7) with `deploy(bytes32 salt, bytes code)`.
+The full salt is mined and printed, ready to pass to `deploy(salt, code)` / `addressOf(salt)`.
+- **1inch Address NFT mode (`--nft`)** — for the [1inch Address NFT](https://etherscan.io/address/0x1ADD4E55ecEffd795B01d22203D280c93A2F1dc3) deployer, which derives the salt as `magic | (keccak256(account) & LOW_128_BIT_MASK)`: the high 16 bytes are a free-to-choose `magic` and the low 16 bytes are bound to the account as front-running protection.
+The 16-byte magic is mined and printed; pass it to `mint(magic)` or `mintFor(magic, account)` to claim the address.

 ## Building

-Requires an OpenCL SDK/runtime for your GPU and a C++11 compiler.
+Requires an OpenCL SDK/runtime for your GPU and a C++11 compiler — see [INSTALL.md](INSTALL.md) for platform-specific instructions.

 ```
 make
 ```

-This produces the executable `ERADICATE2.x64` (`ERADICATE2.x64.exe` on Windows).
-The OpenCL kernel files (`keccak.cl`, `eradicate2.cl`) are read at runtime, so run the binary from the repository directory.
+This produces the executable `ERADICATE3.x64` (`ERADICATE3.x64.exe` on Windows).
+The OpenCL kernel files (`keccak.cl`, `eradicate3.cl`) are read at runtime, so run the binary from the repository directory.

 ## Usage

 ```
-usage: ./ERADICATE2.x64 [OPTIONS]
+usage: ./ERADICATE3.x64 [OPTIONS]

+  Deployment scheme:
+    -N, --nft               1inch Address NFT mode.
+Mines the bytes16 magic for
+                            mint(magic)/mintFor(magic, account); the deployer
+                            derives the salt as magic ++ keccak256(account)[16..31].

   Input:
-    -A, --caller-address    Address that calls the CREATE3 deployer.
-Used when
-                            deriving the salt, so it must match the address you
-                            will deploy from.
-    -D, --deployer-address  CREATE3 deployer (factory) address.
+    -D, --deployer-address  CREATE3 factory address.
+Required in default mode.
-                            [default = 1ADD4E55ecEffd795B01d22203D280c93A2F1dc3]
+                            [default in NFT mode = 1ADD4E55ecEffd795B01d22203D280c93A2F1dc3]
-    -B, --bytecode-hash     keccak256 of the deployer's CREATE2 proxy child
+    -B, --bytecode-hash     keccak256 of the factory's CREATE2 proxy child
                             bytecode.
                             [default = 21c35dbe1b344a2488cf3321d6ce542f8e9f305544ff09e4993a62319a497c1f]
-    -I, --init-code         Init code (hex).
-    -i, --init-code-file    Read init code from this file.

-    The init code should be expressed as a hexadecimal string having the
-    prefix 0x both when expressed on the command line with -I and in the
-    file pointed to by -i if used.
-Any whitespace will be trimmed.
-If no
-    init code is specified it defaults to an empty string.
+    -A, --caller-address    NFT mode only (required there): account the vanity
+                            address is minted for.
+Rejected in default mode.

+    Init code never affects CREATE3 addresses, so -I/--init-code and
+    -i/--init-code-file are rejected in both modes.

   Basic modes:
     --benchmark             Run without any scoring, a benchmark.